salms358/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 Fun classic game of rock paper scissors
 ## Description
     The game is a basic game of Rock paper scissors in which the icons will glow either green, red or blue depending if you win lose or draw with the computer.
 First to reach 5 points wins.
 If the user wins they can enter in their email to recieve their scores via email.
+Have fun!

  [website](https://salms358.github.io/Rock-Paper-Scissors/)